nikmart/WoZ-Way/README.md

 3. A high speed internet conenction

 ### Message Broker
 WoZ Way used MQTT, a popular publish/subscribe messaging protocol to communicate messages between the car and the control interface.
 This is done so that only the MQTT broker IP needs to be known.
-I use a popular and free MQTT broker called Mosquitto [https://mosquitto.org]
+I use a popular and free MQTT broker called Mosquitto [https://mosquitto.org].
+You can set up Mosquitto on a Unix based server fairly easily.

 ## Instructions
 1. Make sure you have NodeJS installed on both the CAR computer and the CONTROL server.
 If you are on a Mac and